arnavt78/bubbleos/README.md

 **WARNING: Do this at your own risk.
 Running BubbleOS on Windows versions below 8.1 is unsupported and can cause unexpected behavior.**

-On Windows Vista and below, BubbleOS will completely fail to run.
+On Windows Vista and below, BubbleOS will fail to run.
 This cannot be circumvented.

-1. Enter _sysdm.cpl_ in the Search menu or in Run.
+1. Enter _sysdm.cpl_ in the Search menu or Run.
 2. Go to the _Advanced_ tab, and then _Environment Variables_.
 3. Click _New_ under _User Variables_ and add the key `NODE_SKIP_PLATFORM_CHECK` with a value of `1`.
 4. Press _OK_ on all the windows to confirm.